This is a fluid document which is changing as new information and requirements become available.

 If a child, staff member, or substitute is diagnosed with COVID-19 or if you have questions about a child, staff member, or volunteer who is exhibiting symptoms, we will reach out to MDH and follow their direction.
 If a child, staff member, or substitute has been exposed, is exhibiting symptoms or has tested positive, we will email parents and staff via email, ProCare or phone.

-In many ways, our set-up at Small World is ideal.
-We only have one class of 20 children who are using our facilities and only 2 teachers who are with the children during their entire time at school.
+Social Distancing: In many ways, our set-up at Small World is ideal.
+We have one class of 20 children who are using our facilities and only 2 teachers who are with the children during their entire time at school.
 We have a consistent group of children and staff who stay together during the day.
 Once the children and teachers are in the school facilities, we will not be implementing social distancing.
 We believe that exposure is a given between teachers and children if we are within the same walls for multiple hours during the day.
 This is why “staying home when sick” becomes vitally important.

 Teachers at Small World will wear face masks during check in and check out for the day, when interacting with parents at the door.

-We will have windows open in our classroom whenever the weather outside allows for it.
+Classroom Ventilation: We will have windows open in our classroom whenever the weather outside allows for it.
 We will encourage outside time instead of gym time whenever the weather allows.

 Children need to move their bodies and stay physically active.
 Getting outside for fresh air and movement is important to support physical and mental health on a daily basis.
 This guidance was developed to help schools and child care programs implement infection prevention measures to protect children and staff health during recess, physical activity, and playground use during community transmission of COVID-19.